Posted Mar 25, 2020 by Emily Valverde

 Dr. Biehl is freakin awesome!

 Hello friends, family & all who are deeply loved.
 Today was a good day.
 Met Dr. Biehl, radiation oncologist extraordinaire.
-He is an angel.
-I honestly felt at ease right from the start of meeting him.
-He was warm, answered so many questions before we could even ask them, and was a very gentle soul.
+I felt at ease right from the start of meeting him.
+He was warm, answered so many questions before we could even ask them, and was a very gentle.
 He is going to set me up in office for a CT scan to map out my treatment placement.
 I will have a mold of my body made as I need to lay perfectly still during radiation therapy.
 These treatments should be able to start in about two weeks, as my incisions from lymph removal are still healing.
-He also refered me to a medical oncologist who will give chemo, either once a week low dose or every three weeks stronger dose.
+He also refered me to a medical oncologist who will give chemo, once a week.
 After seven weeks of external radiation, and six weeks of chemo both done here in Salinas, I will need internal radiation treatments for 1.5 weeks in San Jose.
 I’ve been in great spirits, I look forward to all who visit and welcome you with open arms.
 Please reach out via call or text so we can coordinate with the many doctors appointments.
 Again we thank you all for everything.

 Today was the one week post op visit in San Jose with Dr. Lilja.
 We received the report from Good Samaritan on lymph node removal and aborted hysterectomy.
 This means we have the documentation to move forward with the next step, radiation and chemotherapy.
 Having a positive cancerous lymph meant radiation would be the best attack, and no future surgery should be needed.
 Dr. Lilja is hopeful radiation five days a week and a small dose of chemo once a week will kill the cancer in my body.
 However, there is no way to know until treatments are finished and I have scans repeated in 24 months beyond that.
 We meet Dr. Biehl my radiation oncologist this Thursday here in Salinas.
 He will let us know in detail the timeline and how soon we can start.